crcx/retroforth/doc/RETRO-Book.md

 # Internals: The Retro Image

-The actual RETRO language is stored as a memory image for Nga.
+The actual Retro language is stored as a memory image for Nga.

 ## Format